majn/telegram-purple/README.md

 1.2.2
 -----

-    - fix some licensing issues by not depending on OpenSSL any longer
+    - fix some licensing issues by not depending on OpenSSL any longer (thanks Ben!)
-    - translation
+    - add tons of translations (thanks to anyone helping!)
+    - fix issue that caused empty files
+    - fix pidgin not reconnecting after hibernation
+    - fix adium not reconnecting after hibernation
+    - fix secret chat fingerprint not being displayed after restart
+    - fix secret chat name not being displayed after restart

 Build
 -----